North Cove Marina

 The North Cove Marina, also known as World Trade Center Yacht Harbor and Marina, is a municipal inland harbor in Manhattan, New York.
 The marina is primarily used for 80 to 150-foot mega-yachts and is part of Brookfield Place.

 History

 Built in 1989, it claimed to be the first European-style mega-yacht harbor in the continental United States.
 It is located between the buildings of the Brookfield Place complex and directly in front of the new World Trade Center.
 During the terrorist attacks on September 11, 2001 it was used to rescue people from the collapse of the World Trade Center.
 The yacht scene in the 2013 film The Wolf of Wall Street was filmed in the harbor.

+In 2015, Brookfield Properties contracted with IGY Marinas to manage the marina.

+The marina closed in the summer of 2025 for flood mitigation construction that is expected to last through at least 2030.